Bear Creek is interactive fiction, a coming-of-age story from a unique point-of-view.

 A Word for Newbies

-If you are new to “parser-based interactive fiction,” you may be challenged in interesting ways.
-I’d suggest you take a look at the “Introduction to IF,” a brief tutorial on playing interactive fiction.
+IIf you are new to parser-based interactive fiction, you may be challenged in interesting ways.
+I’d suggest you take a look at the “A Beginner’s Guide to Interactive Fiction,” a brief tutorial on playing interactive fiction.
 You can find it easily from the game screen by clicking on the Home Page link on the left.
 That might help some.
 From there, you’ll also see I’ve made the source code available if you care to geek out over that.

 Traditionally, in parser-based fiction there are puzzles that occasionally challenge your progress through the narrative.
-Mostly, I think puzzles get in the way of the narrative.
+Many IF authors (including this one) think puzzles can get in the way of the narrative.
 That said, Bear Creek has some features that may be considered very very light puzzles.
 My best suggestion is this: Try your best to inhabit the world and the player character, forgetting best you can that this is a “game.”

 A Few Hints for Those Who May be Struggling